 It’s A Risky Game For Stores

 Customers dislike sales that exclude some of their favorite brands.
-Big chains like Macy’s Inc. (NYSE:MC) owned Bloomingdale’s, Neiman Marcus and Saks Fifth Avenue know that, even though they would prefer higher margins themselves.
+Big chains like Macy’s Inc. (NYSE:MB) owned Bloomingdale’s, Neiman Marcus and Saks Fifth Avenue know that, even though they would prefer higher margins themselves.

 Brands Bid Farewell

 Some brands, even though they depended on large chains when they were first starting out, have been opening their own retail locations and have demanded they be excluded from department store promotions.
 Interestingly, some brands offer promotions in their own stores comparable to the discounts they used to offer in other retailers’ locations.

 This has resulted in some tension between brands and retailers.
 Brands such as Diane von Furstenberg and Kate Spade & Co. (:KATEN/A) are no longer even sold in certain department stores because, according to sources, the brands and the stores could not come to agreement about promotions and related issues.